 Flood Risk Belief Heterogeneity and Coastal Home Price Dynamics: Going Under Water?

 How do climate risk beliefs affect coastal housing markets?
 This paper provides theoretical and empirical evidence.
-First, we build a dynamic housing market model and show that belief heterogeneity can reconcile the mixed empirical evidence on flood risk capitalization into housing prices.
-Second, we implement a field survey in Rhode Island.
-We find significant heterogeneity and sorting based on flood risk perceptions and amenity values.
-Third, we calibrate the model and estimate that coastal prices currently exceed fundamentals by 10%.
-Ignoring heterogeneity leads to a four-fold underestimate of future coastal home price declines due to sea level rise.
+First, we build a dynamic housing market model and show that belief heterogeneity can reconcile the mixed empirical evidence on flood risk capitalization.
+Second, we implement a door-to-door survey in Rhode Island.
+We find significant flood risk underestimation and sorting based on flood risk beliefs and amenity values.
+Third, we quantify the model and estimate that coastal prices currently exceed fundamentals by around 13% in our benchmark setting, with the potential for significantly higher overvaluation in other areas.
+Finally, we quantify both allocative inefficiency and distributional consequences arising from flood risk misperceptions and flood insurance policy reform.

 - Rhode Islanders who live on the coast are less concerned about the risk of flooding than their inland neighbors.
 How are the...